Adv13/DENIE_Tiffany_12_04052022/README.md

 - The yarn dev command will allow you to run the micro API.

 ## Using the mocked datas
-Get to the following files : Dashboard.js, Activity.js, Duration.js, RadarComponent.js
+Get to the following files : Dashboard.js (for example).
 Uncomment the function under this comment /** Using Mocked datas*/ and comment the function under /**Using API datas*/